SU(2) representations and a large surgery formula: Introduction

 \section{Introduction}

-The fundamental group is the most important invariant of a 3-manifold.
-Since it is usually hard to understanding the fundamental group directly, studying homomorphisms from the fundamental group to simpler groups (like $SU(2),SL(2,\mathbb{C}),SL(2,\mathbb{R})$) is a fruitful approach to obtaining computable invariants.
-For example, the Casson invariant \cite{casson90} and the Casson-Lin invariant \cite{lin92} are constructed using $SU(2)$ representations, and the A-polynomial \cite{apolynomial} is constructed using the $SL(2,\mathbb{C})$ character variety.
+The fundamental group stands as the most significant invariant of a 3-manifold.
+However, directly analyzing the fundamental group often proves challenging.
+A productive alternative approach to studying the fundamental group involves studying homomorphisms from the fundamental group to more tractable groups (e.g. $SU(2),SL(2,\mathbb{C}),SL(2,\mathbb{R})$), which yields computationally accessible invariants.
+Notable examples include the Casson invariant \cite{casson90} and the Casson-Lin invariant \cite{lin92}, both constructed using $SU(2)$ representations, as well as the A-polynomial \cite{apolynomial}, which is derived from the $SL(2,\mathbb{C})$ character variety.